 Much Ado About Nothing

-After first grade I moved to Washington State, where overcrowded schools propelled my family into homeschooling.
-My sister and I emerged at least somewhat socialized, and we got to go on a field trip inside a nuclear reactor to boot.
+After first grade I moved to Washington State, where overcrowded schools resulted in homeschooling.
 I also did stints at a Christian middle school, and then all four years at Capital High School in Olympia, WA.
 In the former I learned that people can be snobby, and in the latter I learned that people can be mean.
 I learned lovely things too, but those were perhaps the most important lessons for one who tended toward the Pollyanna, or at very least the Jo March.

-At least one love of mine deserves his own paragraph.
+At least one love of mine demands his own paragraph.
 I live with a housebroken Gentlebun of Leisure named Derby.
-He fancies juicy apples, spontaneous athletics, the peerage, seventeenth century metaphysical poetry, himself, and me.
-Because the only thing the internet lacked was a rabbit speaking in iambic pentameter, Derby spent a few months tweeting as @TheHonMrBunbury.
+He fancies juicy apples, spontaneous athletics, the peerage, seventeenth-century metaphysical poetry, himself, and me.

 Oh, and you can call me Katie.